 How it Works: Water for Electricity

-The United States uses many different technologies to produce electricity.
-It is important to understand the different impacts these technologies have on water resources.
+The United States uses many different technologies to produce electricity, with varying impacts on our streams, rivers, lakes, and oceans.

 Water is involved at many points in the process of producing electricity:

 - Electricity Generation – More than 90 percent of US power plants need cooling.
 These types of power plants are called thermoelectric because they use a heat source to produce steam for generating electricity.
 Hydroelectric power plants use water in a different way, converting the energy in falling water into electricity by passing it through turbines.

 - Fuel Extraction and Production – Water is a critical resource for the drilling and mining of natural gas, coal, oil, and uranium.
 In many cases, fuel extraction also produces wastewater, as with natural gas and oil wells and coal slurry ponds.

 - Fuel Refining and Processing – Oil, uranium, and natural gas all require refining before they can be used as fuels – a process that uses substantial amounts of water.

 - Fuel Transportation – Water is used to transport coal through slurries — pipelines of finely ground coal mixed with water — and to test energy pipelines for leaks.

 - Emissions Control – Many thermoelectric power plants emit sulfur, mercury, particulates, carbon dioxide, and other pollutants, and require pollution control technologies.
 These technologies also require significant amounts of water to operate.

 Water use in power plants has two components: withdrawal and consumption.
 Water withdrawal is the act of removing water from a local water source; the withdrawn water may or may not get returned to its source or made available for use elsewhere.
 Water consumption is the use of water in a power plant in a way such that the water is not returned, usually because it is lost to evaporation.